December in your Desert Container Garden

 People often ask me to learn more about how to garden in this challenging but wonderful climate.
 There is no “one-stop shop” to learn everything to help you succeed.

-I offer three resources to teach all I have learned and experienced over the past three decades.
-My book, membership in The Seriously Potted, and online classes provide you with all the information you need to guarantee your success.
+I offer four resources to teach all I have learned and experienced over the past three decades.
+My books, Zoom classes through the Tucson Botanical classes, self-study classes, and my Potted View e-newsletter all provide you with the information you need to guarantee your success.

 Here is a quote from one of my book purchasers: